qcr/pepper_navigation/README.md

 2. ***peppernav_inside*** => Topological navigation of the Pepper robot.
 It is capable of running onboard on the Pepper robot.

-3. ***peppernavigation*** => Navigation of the Pepper robot along the single reference image list.
+3. ***peppernavigation*** => Navigation of the Pepper robot along a single sequence of reference images.
 It is capable of running onboard on the Pepper robot.

 4. ***peppernavigationoff*** => Offline localisation mode from the image sequence.
 It does not require a robot (Images read from the folder).